Introduction

 How to Use Injury Facts® Charts and Tables

-The National Safety Council (NSC) adopted the Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) count for work-related unintentional injuries beginning with 1992 data.
+National Safety Council (NSC) adopted the U.S. Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) count for work-related unintentional injuries beginning with 1992 data.
 This affected long-term historical comparisons for the work, home, and public classes.
 Beginning with 1999 data, deaths are classified according to the 10th revision of the International Classification of Diseases (ICD-10).
 Caution should be used in comparing current data with data classified under prior revisions.
 See the Technical Appendix for more information.